rynobax/ok-form/README.md

 ### `any.cast(value: any): any`

-Attempts to cast a value using the schema
+Attempts to cast a value using the schema.
-All transforms defined in the schema will be run, and the resulting object returned If an "impossible" cast is attempted (e.g. casting a string to an object) the input object will be returned
+All transforms defined in the schema will be run, and the resulting object returned.
+If an "impossible" cast is attempted (e.g. casting a string to an object) the input object will be returned.

 ```
 const schema = ok.object({ foo: ok.number('Must be a number!') });